Appearance

 To delete a template that is currently active, first set another template as active (or re-enable the default), then delete the one you no longer need.

-Reviewing Agent Reports โ
+Reviewing Agent Reports β

 - In the left sidebar, click Work Reports.

-| Filter | Options |
+| View | What it shows |

 |---|---|

-| Status | What it means |
+| Card | What it shows |

 |---|---|